baikediguo/3D-Chiplet-model/README.md

-Step 1: Generic LLM models can be downloaded from the open-source platform at https://huggingface.co/models.
+Step 1: Generic LLM models can be downloaded from the open-source platform at https://huggingface.co/models.If you're in Mainland China and find Hugging Face downloads slow, please refer to the "downloaded model by Python" file.
+Note that you need to first install the required module via pip install huggingface_hub.

 ![Image](https://github.com/user-attachments/assets/ad4e8623-9792-4d3c-8612-7138c31ac626)